velthune/summarizeMD/README.md

 # summarizeMD
-SummarizeMD is a simple script that generate summary (TOC) for an existing MD document.
+SummarizeMD is a simple Ruby script that generate summary (TOC) for an existing MD document.
 Each item of summary is linked to the respective section.

 #Usage